ofasgard/postex-tools/README.md

 - `shell-reverse` is an ncat-style reverse shell.
 Supports shells sent over TCP, UDP and TLS (compatible with the '-ssl' option for ncat).
 Also supports an HTTPS shell that sends base-64 encoded input and output via GET and POST requests.
 - `smuggler` is a tool for sending or receiving files by connecting to a remote host over TCP.
 There is a cleartext and TLS version (compatible with the '-ssl' option for ncat).
 - `dirtysocks` is a portable SOCKS proxy that can be dropped onto a server and used for pivoting via SSH port forwarding.
-- `shellcode` is a simple tool for executing shellcode hex strings on Windows or Linux.
+- `shellcode` is a simple tool for executing shellcode on Windows or Linux - provide it with a hex string or a path to a binary file containing shellcode.
 Try using it to execute a meterpreter payload!

 ## Building